 I measured my hair before I chopped it all off, it was longest in the front and middle and shortest at the back.
-I would say that it is growing back the same way, the back stayed the smoothest for longest.
-Perhaps it is a subtle natural fade style.
-One of the rules I have given myself in re-growing my hair is that I will not have any haircuts, obviously I will trim it but this means that I could end up all lopsided so I am hoping that the shape that is emerging remains.
+I would say that it’s growing back the same way.
+The back of my head stayed the smoothest for longest.
+Perhaps I can try and pull off a a subtle natural fade style.
+One of the rules I’ve given myself in re-growing my hair is that I won’t have any haircuts.
+Obviously I’ll trim it but this means that I could end up all lopsided.
+So I’m hoping that the even-ish shape that is emerging remains.

-My husband thinks it’s silly that I am paying so much attention to my hair as I have so little but to me, I feel like I need to put good habits in place now.
-The hair that is growing out of my head will be the hair I need to care for the longest time as they are the ends.
-If I neglect this, I scalped myself for no reason, I am not willing to let that be the case.
-So if I am pre-pooing, co-washing, deep conditioning, protein treating my stubble then so be it.
+My husband thinks it’s silly that I’m paying so much attention to my hair as I have so little.
+But to me, I feel like I need to put good habits in place now.
+The hair that’s growing out of my head will be the hair I need to care for the longest time as they are essentially going to become the ends.
+If I neglect this, I scalped myself for no reason.
+I’m not willing to let that be the case.
+So if I’m pre-pooing, co-washing, deep conditioning, protein treating my stubble then so be it.

-I have been blessed with children that often tell me I’m beautiful and it is definitely something that boosts my confidence.
-I know they don’t completely understand what this means but it is very nice to hear it.
-Either way, I want the compliments to keep coming.
-My daughter even told me that she can still tell that I’m a girl.
-Bonus!
-I do feel a tad boy-ish.
-I look at the photos I took this week and I definitely do look it.
-I think not wearing my earrings (or makeup) is working against me a little but you know what, I’m liking how I look.
 I feel like I can see my face better and it turns out I don’t hate it as much as I thought I did.
 I was possibly being blinded by the issues with my hair not being as in good a condition as it could be and now it’s gone I am actively trying to have a positive outlook, so things just seem better.
-Now you may look at the same photo and think I am a hot mess.
+Now you may look at the same photo and think I’m a hot mess.
 Luckily, I can not hear you and I think I could fake not caring pretty convincingly.